-IMPORTANT: If you, as a manager or supervisor are made aware of the nature of the medical condition of an employee or his/her family member, you keep the information CONFIDENTIAL and do not share any details of this information with others.
+IMPORTANT: If you, as a manager or supervisor are made aware of the nature of the medical condition of an employee or his/her family member, you area required to keep the information CONFIDENTIAL and not share details of this information with others.

 If it is necessary for business purposes to communicate that an employee is or will be out of work, you can indicate that they are “on leave,” but do NOT disclose they are on “medical leave”.

 In 1996 Congress enacted the Health Insurance Portability and Accountability Act (HIPAA), which mandates protecting the privacy of an individual’s personally identifiable health information.
 This means that employees who go on medical leave are protected by confidentiality to prevent the nature of their or their families’ medical condition from being disclosed.
 It is unlawful as well as inappropriate to convey emails, announcements at staff meetings, and other methods of communication indicating the employee is on “medical leave” as well as the specifics of employees’ (or their families’) medical conditions.